Battered Trudeau gets brief reprieve amid Canada blackface scandal | Devdiscourse

-Canadian public reaction to the images has been mixed and it was too early to say whether the scandal will shift votes ahead of an Oct.
-21 election.
-Trudeau's Liberals were tied in polls with the opposition Conservatives before the scandal erupted.
+The Liberals have lost a little ground to rival Conservatives, according to the first surveys conducted after the blackface images emerged and published on Saturday.
+In recent months, the parties have mostly been locked in a statistical tie.
 "He wasn't a KKK sympathizer.
 It's not like we discovered youthful anti-Semitic writings," said Yves Boisvert, a columnist with French-language newspaper La Presse.
 The story was generally given less prominence by the Quebec media judging by front pages and home pages.
 Many Canadians said they were disappointed but not surprised by the images.

 Pollster David Coletto of Abacus Data said the biggest risk to the Liberals was low voter turnout among their supporters.
 "They were already, in our data, showing that they were less motivated than Conservatives ... there is certainly the chance that this further de-motivates those Liberals and makes them less likely to want to actually cast a ballot," he said.